Asian stocks follow Wall St up on hopes of rate hikes easing

 The yield on the 10-year Treasury, which influences mortgage rates, slipped to 4.09% from 4.23% late Monday.
 The yield on the two-year Treasury, which tracks Federal Reserve action, fell to 4.45% from 4.50% late Monday.

-The Fed and other central banks have been raising interest rates to slow economic growth and reduce pressure for prices to rise.
+The Federal Reserve and central banks around the world have been raising interest rates to slow economic growth and reduce pressure for prices to rise.
 Investors worry that might tip the global economy into recession.

 Traders have become more confident the Fed will reduce its rate hike plans from three-quarters to half a percentage point at its December meeting, according to CME Group.